DoctorAssist/doctor-assist-go/README.md

 # doctor-assist-go
-Tool to help doctors to take care of patiens
+Tool to help doctors to take care of patients